Maneb

 Maneb (manganese ethylene-bis-dithiocarbamate) is a fungicide and a polymeric complex of manganese with the ethylene bis (dithiocarbamate) anionic ligand.

 Health effects

-Exposure to maneb can occur when breathed in; it can irritate the eyes, nose, and throat as well as cause headache, fatigue, nervousness, dizziness, seizures and even unconsciousness.
+Exposure to maneb can occur when breathed in; it can irritate the eyes, nose, and throat as well as cause headaches, fatigue, nervousness, dizziness, seizures and unconsciousness.
 Prolonged or long-term exposure may interfere with the function of the thyroid.
-Exposure to maneb is also shown to induce a Parkinson's disease like neurotoxicity in mice.
-It is still challenged whether maneb, along with Paraquat, is an environmental risk factor for Parkinson's disease.
-In 2022 a review from India stated that "From the studies we can consider that PQ and MB with its combined effects has tremendous contribution towards neurodegeneration in PD."
+Exposure to maneb is also shown to induce a Parkinson's disease-like neurotoxicity in mice.
+The link between maneb and Parkinson's disease had been suspected since the early 2000s; but however, a 2022 review concluded that maneb, alongside other pesticides like MPTP, paraquat, and rotenone, play a prominent role in the development of the disease.
+More investigation is needed to investigate its underlying mechanism of action.